ChavhanSwati/Building-a-real-time-data-streaming-application-with-Apache-Kafka/README.md

 ## Technologies Used

-.Kafka 2.8
+.
+Kafka 2.8

-.Spark 2.4.5
+.
+Spark 2.4.5

-.Data Feeds: Kafka
+.
+Data Feeds: Kafka

-.ETL: Spark DataFrame, Spark Structured Streaming
+.
+ETL: Spark DataFrame, Spark Structured Streaming

-.Data Storage: Hdfs, S3
+.
+Data Storage: Hdfs, S3

-.Resource Management: Yarn
+.
+Resource Management: Yarn

-.Kafka Python API is used to interact with kafka cluster.
+.
+Kafka Python API is used to interact with kafka cluster.
 PySpark is used to write the spark streaming jobs.